ashwinkshenoy/hackernews/readme.md

 >Usage - Flow
 1. Initially the data will be fetched from hackernew.json' API.
 2. Data from API is saved in Session Storage(SS) with key name: 'news'.
-3. Thereafter it's loaded from Session Storage(LS).
+3. Thereafter it's loaded from Session Storage(SS).
 4. Fonts used - FontAwesome.
 5. Front End framework - Bootstrap.
 6. Google Fonts - Open Sans used.